sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 The controlled directions dictate the degree to which protocol exchanges take place between Supplicant and Authenticator.
 This affects whether the unauthorized controlled Port exerts control over communication in both directions (disabling both incoming and outgoing frames) or just in the incoming direction (disabling only the reception of incoming frames).
 The control direction are of two type:
 1. Both: Control is exerted over both incoming and outgoing frames.
 2. In: Control is only exerted over incoming traffic.
-SONiC supports on the unidirection(In) control.
+SONiC allows only unidirection(In) control.
 Please see "Limitations and Restrictions" section.

 ### 2.2.3 Downloadable ACL